-Venezuela quells 'paramilitary' attack at base
+Venezuela quells 'paramilitary' attack at base; 2 dead

 - "Legitimate rebellion" staged in Valencia, quickly contained

-- The operation called a "terrorist attack of a paramilitary nature"
+- Government official calls the operation a "terrorist attack of a paramilitary nature"

-CARACAS, Venezuela (CNN)Venezuela remained a powder keg on Sunday as authorities said they had quelled an anti-government paramilitary attack at a military base and the country's attorney general defied her ouster by the newly elected National Constituent Assembly.
+CARACAS, Venezuela (CNN)Venezuela remained a powder keg on Sunday as authorities said they had quelled an anti-government paramilitary attack at a military base that led to the deaths of two people, and the country's attorney general defied her ouster by the newly elected National Constituent Assembly.

 A man who identified himself as an army officer announced the revolt on social media, an action he called a "legitimate rebellion" aimed at the government of leftist President Nicolás Maduro.